- Get started

 Get started with Label Studio

 Label Studio is an open source data labeling tool for labeling and exploring multiple types of data.
-You can perform many different types of labeling for many different data formats.
+You can perform different types of labeling with many data formats.

 You can also integrate Label Studio with machine learning models to supply predictions for labels (pre-labels), or perform continuous active learning.
 See Set up machine learning with your labeling process.

-All the steps required to start and finish a labeling project with Label Studio:
+Start and finish a labeling project with Label Studio by following these steps:

 - Install Label Studio.